Acquired

 Agave Amica

 Perfume Parlour Agave Amica is an Eau de Parfum.
-The fragrance opens with Lily, Jasmine, and Sichuan Pepper, settles into a heart of Tuberose, Styrax, Benzoin, and Cacao Pod, and dries down to a base of Suede, Musk, and Tonka Bean.
+Agave Amica opens with Jasmine, Lily, and Sichuan Pepper, settles into a heart of Cacao Pod, Tuberose, Benzoin, and Styrax, and dries down to a base of Suede, Musk, and Tonka Bean.
+Perfume Parlour's Agave Amica carries an Acquired verdict, a white floral-led wear.

 A budget Perfume Parlour interpretation of Tom Ford Tubereuse Nue (2021) - the lily-tuberose-styrax-suede composition from Tom Ford's Private Blend line that built a polished niche-style nocturnal tuberose.
 Honest dupe-fidelity for evening and cooler-weather wear.